 There is an increased supply of critical roles that support safe, high-quality care.
 Victoria is a world leader in employee experience, with a focus on future roles, capabilities, and professional development.
 The workforce is regenerative and sustainable, bringing a diversity of skills and experiences that reflect the people and communities it serves.
 As a result of a stronger workforce, Victorians receive the right care at the right time, closer to home.

-- MD1 Improve employee experience across four initial focus areas to assure safe, highquality care: leadership, health and safety, flexibility, and career development and agility. - MD2 Explore new and contemporary models of care and practice, including future roles and capabilities.
+• MD1 Improve employee experience across four initial focus areas to assure safe, highquality care: leadership, health and safety, flexibility, and career development and agility.